Higher and foundation tier

 pledge, indeed some of the largest producers of greenhouse gases are refusing to cut their emissions in case it damages

-their economy.
+their economies.
+At the COP 26 in Glasgow some countries want to delay cutting their emissions until later in this century.
 With the havoc caused by the Covid-19 pandemic it remains unclear as to how many governments will react in order

 to revive the economies of their countries.
 Some campaigners are hoping that a new "world" might emerge following Covid where